 Mike is a Little Traverse Bay Band Odawa citizen with a rich family history.
-His family is one of the oldest Native families in Grand Rapids.
+His family is one of the oldest Native families in Grand Rapids, Michigan.
 His grandfathers included Chief Me-tay-wis and Chief Wahsaquam, his uncle was Chief Isaac Peters.
 Mike is also an ordained third generation minister whose contextual ministry is bringing a new spiritual awakening among the Three Fires Alliance and across North America.

 For 13 years Mike worked for the United States Dept. of Agriculture as the Native American Program Director and oversaw the U.S.D.A.
 Native program in seven states.
 For seven years Mike sat on the Midwest Regional Equal Employment Opportunity Committee and helped write the EEO Affirmative Action Plan assuring equal treatment for all races.
 He was also trained as a Sexual Harassment Counselor-at-large for the continental United States and investigated sexual harassment allegations made within the U.S.D.A.